ngonzalvez/noi/README.md

   params: {
     properties: {
       componentName: {
-        description: 'Enter a name for the component (e.g. LoginForm)`,
+        description: 'Enter a name for the component (e.g. LoginForm)',
         required: true
       }
     }